Silvestras Teofilis Valiūnas: Other works

-The last known poem by Valiūnas was dedicated to the 75th birthday (1829) of bishop Józef Arnulf Giedroyć It was a short poem greeting the bishop in the name of Samogitian peasants.
+The last known poem by Valiūnas was dedicated to the 75th birthday (1829) of bishop Juozapas Arnulfas Giedraitis.
+It was a short poem greeting the bishop in the name of Samogitian peasants.
 Valiūnas's contemporaries mentioned that many other anecdotes and epigrams circulated among the locals, but they have not survived or are impossible to determine the authorship.

 In his biography of Valiūnas, Liudvikas Adomas Jucevičius stated that most his most famous work was a Polish poem in 24 cantos Sobieskiada about King John III Sobieski, but there is no evidence that Valiūnas wrote such a poem.
 It is possible that Jucevičius erroneously attributed a translation of an Italian poem about Sobieski published in Tygodnik Wileński in 1816.
 Similarly, Jucevičius attributed Lithuanian song Esu sau žmogelis to Valiūnas, but it was written by Jurgis Pabrėža.
 Jucevičius also listed Polish poem Listy Pośmierckiego (Posthumous Letters) but no such poem survives.

 Legacy

 The first biography of Valiūnas was written and published by Liudvikas Adomas Jucevičius.
 He painted a romantic portrait of a tortured artist: a lonely and misunderstood poet who was rejected by the society due to his low birth and impoverished station.
 He retreated to a village where he lived in poverty but continued to create.
 In 1976–1978, Regina Mikšytė published a collection of Valiūnas's works in Polish and Lithuanian as well as his academic biography.

 Valiūnas's burial place is unknown.
-A symbolic grave stove to Valiūnas was erected in the cemetery of Aušbikavis in 2014 while commemorating his 225th birth anniversary.
+A symbolic grave stone to Valiūnas was erected in the cemetery of Aušbikavis in 2014 while commemorating his 225th birth anniversary.